scottbyrns/S4/README.md

 public typealias Storage = [String: Any]
 ```

+### Motivation

+Having a storage in the HTTP messages makes middleware much more useful since they can pass forward parsed/serialized content, session information or just about any custom data.

 ## HTTPMessage

-The `HTTPMessage` protocol represents properties common to HTTP messages (request or response).
+The `HTTPMessage` protocol represents properties common to HTTP messages (request/response).

 ```swift
 public protocol HTTPMessage {